RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 ansible all -m command -a 'uptime' (Shows how long the system has been running, number of users, and load average)

 ansible all -m command -a 'id ansible' (Displays the UID, GID, and group memberships of the specified user ansible)

+ansible all -m command -a 'systemctl status httpd' (To check status)

 ```

 ---